Variable Fonts Guide 2026:

 10. How I Test Variable Fonts Now

-Before I ship any variable font, I test it in three ways:
+Before I ship any variable font, I test it in three ways using our typography QA laboratory:

 - Check all axes: Not all variable fonts support everything.
 I use FontPreview to see which axes are available.

-- Browser test: I verify in Chrome, Firefox, and Safari.
-Variable fonts are consistent now, but I still check.
+- Browser test: I verify in Chrome, Firefox, and Safari using our web font tester.

 Inter